 LAKE GARDA: Learn what there is to see and do in Sirmione in our article Best Things to Do in Sirmione.
 We also have information on how to visit Riva del Garda.

 MILAN & LAKE COMO: Learn how to visit Milan on a day trip or while traveling between the Cinque Terre, Florence and Venice.
 Lake Como and Bellagio are two more beautiful places in Italy that are great day trip destinations.

-ITALY ITINERARIES: If you are just beginning to plan your Italy itinerary, take a look at our 10 Days in Italy Itinerary for three different ways to spend 10 days in Italy.
-We also have a detailed 10 day itinerary that includes Rome, Florence, the Cinque Terre, and Venice.
+ITALY ITINERARIES: If you are just beginning to plan your Italy itinerary, take a look at our 10 Days in Italy Itinerary for four different ways to spend 10 days in Italy.
+In our Northern Italy Itinerary, visit Venice, the Dolomites, Verona, Milan, and Lake Como.

 TRAVEL PHOTOGRAPHY: For more information about the camera gear we carry, check out our Travel Photography Gear Guide.
 And tips and tricks for taking great photos in our article How to Take Better Photos while Traveling.

 All rights reserved © Earth Trekkers.
 Republishing this article and/or any of its contents (text, photography, etc.), in whole or in part, is strictly prohibited.

 Always great to read your stories and see your amazing pictures!

 The image you took of the steep descent in the loop trail looks pretty scary.
 Does it make sense to reverse the trail (anti-clockwise)?